vvvvvaves/yolov2-to-yolov8/README.md

 | Validation accuracy, % [224] [20 epochs]                    | 76.74%       | 67.82%    | 73.99%    | 75.69%    | 74.93%    | 76.54%      |

 __Bold__ indicates measures that align with those presented by the authors of original implementations.

-## Detection experiments: results

-Will be added later.